 So I signed up for my very first race, a half marathon, in July of 2015.
 I did well and it was fun.
 I kept running, and after watching a recap of the 2015 Pittsburgh Marathon, I decided not only could I probably run a marathon, but I wanted to run that one.
 The University of Pittsburgh (Pitt) is my alma mater, so I also enjoy any chance I get to go back.

 Why am I telling you this?
 Well, first, this post isn’t really about running.
 Some people like it, some don’t, and I’m not here to get anyone into it or to change anyone’s mind.
 But, other than going to college and grad school, this was a really difficult goal and one that took me a long time to accomplish.
-But I ran steadily through winter this year (a first), 4 to 6 days a week, although I didn’t technically start training until February.
+But I ran steadily through that winter (a first), 4 to 6 days a week, although I didn’t really start training until February.
 It got easier as time went on, but it was still hard!
 And the hardest part wasn’t the running, but planning and finding the time.

 Long-term goals have a few things in common, though: they give us direction; a sense of purpose; help us understand potential roadblocks and our own unhelpful behaviors; they can have a long-term positive impact; and they help us to see the big picture.
 Unlike dreams or wishes, long-term goals are more concrete and specific.
 A long-term goal can be described as a roadmap.
-Without one, we could just be wandering through our lives, right?
+Without one, we may just be wandering through our lives, right?